 Fresno State's love for bulldogs began in 1921 when students were greeted by a white bulldog every lunch hour.
 Adoration for the bodacious bulldog grew, and students began bringing it to sporting events.
 A newspaper took note and started referring to Fresno State as "The Bulldogs"... and the rest is history!

 Victor E. Bulldog

-Victor E. Bulldog II was introduced at Bulldog Stadium on Sept.
+Victor E. Bulldog II enjoyed the roar of the Red Wave as he was introduced at Bulldog Stadium on Sept.
 15, 2012.
-Victor E. Bulldog II regularly attended football games and made appearances during halftime, spurring excitement from his adoring fans.
+He regularly attended football games and made appearances during halftime, spurring excitement from his adoring fans.

 In June 2015, Fresno State welcomed Victor E. Bulldog III, whose purchase was made possible by a generous donor.
 Victor E. Bulldog III is cared for and owned by the Fresno State Alumni Association (FSAA).

 Victor E. loves peanut butter, squeaky toys, and meeting new people.
 He's been known to chase Fresno State squirrels by his favorite spot on campus, the fountain.
 Whether he's cheering on the Red Wave at athletic events or giving our scholarly students a pup talk, Victor E. LOVES his job!